 This policy describes the procedures at NC State by which decisions are made concerning appointment, reappointment (term for a 1st term Assistant Professor to 2nd term Assistant Professor), promotion, and conferral of permanent tenure.
-In addition, be familiar with REG 05.20.34 Non-Tenure-Track Faculty Appointments that describes the process for promotion of professorially ranked non-tenure-track faculty and promotion from Lecturer to Senior Lecturer.
+In addition, be familiar with REG 05.20.34 Professional Faculty Appointments that describes the process for promotion of professorially ranked non-tenure-track faculty and promotion from Lecturer to Senior Lecturer.

 The remainder of this guide will not address initial appointments, but only

 - promotion to Associate Professor with conferral of tenure

 - conferral of tenure to an Associate Professor (hired at this rank without tenure from outside NC State)

 Refresh yourself on the dossier format requirements, especially before you begin reviewing dossiers and preparing the sections for which you are responsible, i.e., VII.
 EXTERNAL EVALUATIONS and VIII.
 DEPARTMENTAL ASSESSMENT AND RECOMMENDATION.

 Make sure you know the mandatory cases that must be reviewed in your department (see Mandatory Reviews).

 You are responsible for assisting your faculty members going through the RPT process.
 Make sure they get adequate information and training on the process.
 The Provost’s Office website has all the information that should be needed, but faculty should also be encouraged to attend university, college or department information sessions about RPT.
 You will receive an email notification of the university sessions, which are also announced via the website.
 Make sure you know your college’s submission deadline so you can schedule your departmental procedures accordingly.